In this game, it's not just a moment that lets you enjoy the flavor. It can also lead to some powerful combos.

-In the Scars of Mirrodin set for Magic: The Gathering, the Phyrexians logo is a circle with a line through it.
-To put it in other words, its the lower case greek letter Phi.
+In the Scars of Mirrodin set for Magic: The Gathering, the Phyrexians' logo is a circle with a line through it.
+To put it in other words, it's the lower case Greek letter Phi.
 As in Phi-rexians.
-I facepalmed when I realized the connection.

 Also note that phi is the symbol for the golden ratio... an antiquity mathematical value often attributed to perfection.

 My basic thought upon seeing the various "seals" of Ravnica (which were basically instants like Terror and Shock redone as enchantments that would have the effect when sacrificed) was "hmm, vaguely interesting, but it does mean the opponent knows what's coming".
-Then I remembered one of the guilds of Ravnica thrives on having no cards in your hand, meaning that having a spell sitting out in the open in enchantment form waiting to be used is actually a tactical advantage. - Count Dorku
+Then remember, one of the guilds of Ravnica thrives on having no cards in your hand, meaning that having a spell sitting out in the open in enchantment form waiting to be used is actually a tactical advantage.

 Oddly, they didn't print the entire Seal cycle — only the black Seal of Doom, and the red Seal of Fire.
 Hmmm, what colours was the guild that cared about having an empty hand again?